Stroke News Update

 The real question is, why have runners come to see the marathon as a measure of their status?
 It’s complicated.
 Running has become big business.
 There’s a subculture around races that is undeniably elitist, characterized by high entry barriers (and fees to match), international travel and expensive equipment.

 It even involves fashion and jewelry (think blingy finisher’s medals).
-Medals from this year’s Boston Marathon (pictured at left) are already selling on eBay for $500 US.
+The flashy medals from this year’s Boston Marathon (pictured at left) are already selling on eBay for $500 US.
 While this may suggest greater recognition of the value of the sport, it also points to what I see as a major threat—commercialism.

 Commercialism has led to myths and misconceptions, mainly among new runners.
 There’s the “real runner” myth.
-There are fractures in the running community, along the lines of which races one “has done”.
+There are fractures in the running community, along the lines of which races one has done or not done.
 In my view, this puts pressure on runners to prove they belong.
 What nonsense!
 If you run, you are a runner.
-It’s not for me to dictate which races anyone should run, let alone races with a peculiar distance of 42.195 kilometres.
+It’s not for anyone to dictate to someone else which races they should run, let alone races with the peculiar distance of 42.195 kilometres.

-Worse is what I call the “holy grail” myth.
+Then there’s the “holy grail” myth.
 This is an unfortunate result of the higher demand for race entries.
-If you increase demand for something unique and in short supply—like a race bib for the Boston Marathon—its value will increase.
-Runners setting their sights on Route 135 between Hopkinton and Boylston Street feel pressure to perform, to spend, to always have the latest shoe and the best nutritional supplements.
-Race entries, coaching, physiotherapy, travel.
+Increasing demand for something unique and in short supply—like a race bib for the Boston Marathon—will increase its value.
+Route 135 between Hopkinton and Boylston Street has become sacred ground, and the pressure to get there can be overwhelming.
+Aspiring runners will chase any idea to improve their odds: the latest shoe, the best nutritional supplements; the latest training plans.

-What happened to just enjoying running for its own sake?
+I ask, what happened to just enjoying running for its own sake?
 I think we’ve let our competitive nature—the human need to strive, to achieve, and then to recognize our achievements—overtake our common sense.
 Even small, local races now have large, shiny finisher’s medals.

 I put some of the blame on the Abbott World Marathon Majors, a series that has turned marathoning into a medal treasure hunt.
 I concede that the Abbott Majors has had some beneficial impact, by increasing awareness and interest in marathon running.
 Fortunately, it’s also spawned trends like the boom in trail running and the minimalist Parkrun.